transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

         {: codeblock}

     b.
 To scale-down the replica set to 1.

         ```
         kubectl scale --replicas=1 rs/public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57 -n kube-system
         replicaset.apps/public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57 scaled
         ```
         {: codeblock}

-2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you will need to add the ingress changes manually for each peer and orderer by performing the following steps:
+2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you need to add the ingress changes manually for each peer and orderer by performing the following steps:

     a.
-Get and edit the ingress name
+To get and edit the ingress name.

         ```
         kubectl get ingress --all-namespaces
         kubectl -n <name-space> edit ingress <ingress-name>
         ```
         {: codeblock}

     b.
-Edit the ingress definition:
+To edit the ingress definition, you need to:

         - Change annotations

             ```
             annotations:
             nginx.ingress.kubernetes.io/backend-protocol: HTTPS